Definition of Essential Tremor

-Essential tremor (ET) is a common neurological condition that causes involuntary tremor in the hands, legs, trunk, head or voice.
+Essential tremor (ET) is a common neurological condition that causes involuntary tremors (shaking) in the hands, legs, trunk, head or voice.

 ET involves rhythmic shaking of the body.
 It can be frustrating or socially embarrassing.
 In some cases, it can interfere with daily tasks, such as handwriting, eating, drinking or tasks requiring fine motor coordination.
 Sometimes, the voice can be affected.
 ET can affect people of any age.